KatieHill-Fr-Gr/wordle/README.md

   - What the correct answer was
   - If they can play again

-Then I created a basic UX design in Figma (including the chosen font and colour scheme):
+Then I created a basic UI design in Figma (including the chosen font and colour scheme):

 ![Figma Design](https://res.cloudinary.com/dh0z1a9nd/image/upload/v1757583851/Wordle_a6c739.jpg)